 1. "I haven't gotten around to it yet."
 Most people don't like to think about death, which is understandable.
 But death is inevitable, and you want to be in control of all of the decisions related to your death (as well as funeral and legacy planning) and the distribution of your assets.
 Think of a will as homeowner's insurance or life insurance protection for your loved ones.

 2. "I can't make my mind up what to do with my assets or who to name as an executor."
 While you may not be 100% decided on how to divide your assets, an imperfect plan is much better than the plan your state of domicile will create for you.
 Also, a will is revocable or changeable at any time by you.

 3. "I don't want to spend money on a will until Congress and the President decides what to do about the estate tax."
 Wills can be crafted with enough flexibility so your surviving spouse can take advantage of some estate tax sheltering after your death if there is a need.

 What Happens to Your Assets Without a Will

 Without a will or other estate plan, intestate succession laws of your state decide which family members will inherit your estate and in what proportion.
 Under these state laws, assets typically are distributed using a hierarchy of survivors.
 For example, under New York law, assets will first pass to a spouse and children, and then to parents, then to siblings, and so on.
-If you want other individuals or organizations to inherit some of your property, or if you want to decide the proportions of your gifts, a will will ensure that your wishes are followed.
+If you want other individuals or organizations to inherit some of your property, or if you want to decide the proportions of your gifts, a will ensures that your wishes are followed.

 Here are some other scenarios that happen when you do not have a will: